JeffVenancius/vim-rehab/README.md

 I've made this one 'cause it was starting to hurt, vim is indeed very anatomic.

+Oh, it's a plugin, treat it like a plugin, please.

 # License

 Copyright (c) Jeff Venancius.
 Distributed under the same terms as Vim itself.
 See `:help license`.